jimblackler/YourPhotosWatch/README.md

 The app
 =======

 Like all my apps it’s completely free.
-It’s (on the Play Store)[https://play.google.com/store/apps/details?id=net.jimblackler.yourphotoswatch] from today.
-This one is licensed under Apache 2, and the source (can be found on GitHub)[https://github.com/jimblackler/YourPhotosWatch].
+It’s [on the Play Store](https://play.google.com/store/apps/details?id=net.jimblackler.yourphotoswatch) from today.
+This one is licensed under Apache 2, and the source [can be found on GitHub](https://github.com/jimblackler/YourPhotosWatch).

 Feel free to get in touch on jimblackler@gmail.com if you have any thoughts or queries about the app.